tollywoodai/tollyai/blog/sample-post.md

-# Welcome to the Tollywood AI Blog
+# Welcome to the Tollywood AI Blog.

 This is a sample AI-generated blog post.
 Future posts will be generated automatically each week using OpenAI's GPT-4.